OriginStampTimestamping/originstamp-verification/README.md

 ## Building the application

 # How to manually verify a timestamp?
+To verify a timestamp independently of OriginStamp, you need the following information:
+- the unchanged original file
+- the proof provided by [OriginStamp](https://originstamp.com)

+1. Determine the SHA-256 of your original
+There are numerous programs and libraries to calculate the SHA-256 of a file, such as [MD5FILE.COM](https://md5file.com/calculator).
+Simply drag and drop or select your file, to retrieve the SHA-256 of your file.

 ## Contributors
 If you want to contribute something, then send us your pull request with your desired changes!